Life with a factory stereo

 |These Quad-Pod enclosures allow you to mount two 8" subs and two 6-1/2" speakers in a Jeep Wrangler.|

 In the past, car manufacturers have avoided giving you any way to plug an auxiliary device into the factory stereo, figuring correctly that they'd make more money by selling you the factory option at the dealership.
-But the overwhelming popularity of the iPod® has forced this issue, and some carmakers are equipping their new vehicles with iPod interfaces.
+But the overwhelming popularity of the iPod® has forced this issue, and most carmakers are equipping their new vehicles with USB ports.
 But what are your options if you're not one of the lucky ones with a car like this?

-Fortunately, a healthy little industry has developed in the last ten years whose sole object is to get you connected to your factory stereo.
+Fortunately, a healthy little industry has developed whose sole object is to get you connected to your factory stereo.
 Want to hook up your iPod?
 You'll find iPod adapters that'll connect you to factory radios from nearly every major car manufacturer.
 These adapters allow you to:

 - play your iPod through your factory sound system;